nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * You may refer to [`pay` command](#receiving-payment-from-a-student-pay), [`owe` command](#recording-unpaid-tuition-fee-of-a-student-owe) and [`settle` command](#settling-outstanding-fees-from-students-settle)
 for convenient ways to update the paid amount and owed amount.
+* If your student's **NAME** contains special character, you should replace it with a suitable alternative.
+    <i>Example: </i> If your student's name is `S/O John`, you may work around it by replacing it with `S O John` or `Son Of John`, or any alternatives if you deem suitable.
 * **ADDRESS** can be used to record the location of tuition sessions.
 For example, you might enter the student's address if the tuition takes place at their home, or use "My Place" or your own address if the sessions are held at your location.
 </box>